GSA-TTS/10x-website/news/language-access-findings.md

 ### Search

-Spanish-language user testing participants reported that they look to Search to help if they don’t see a language indicator.
+Spanish-language user testing participants reported that they look to Search to help if they don't see a language indicator.

 >“Whenever I need information from a specific website that does not have a link to Spanish content, I use the search box to look for it.
 If the site has it [Spanish-language content], it will appear in my results.” <br/>— Spanish-language user testing participant